Courses on BSc level

 When you apply for a MSc course specifically, you can also document English with a high school degree/upper secondary education.
 When documenting English with your high school degree, you must fulfil a grade average of 3.0 (according to the Danish 7 point grading scale).

-When you apply for a Professional Master course specifically, you can also document English with: 1) a high school degree/upper secondary education (where English as a subject is passed and corresponds to minimum the Danish B level), 2) a bachelor taught in Danish from Denmark or 3) a high school degree, professional bachelor or bachelor taught in English from Denmark, another EU country, Norway, Iceland, Switzerland, USA, Canada, South Africa, Australia or New Zealand.
+When you apply for a Professional Master course specifically, you can also document English with: 1) a high school degree/upper secondary education (where English as a subject is passed and corresponds to minimum the Danish B level), 2) a bachelor taught in Danish from Denmark or 3) a high school degree, professional bachelor or bachelor taught in English from Denmark, another EU country, Great Britain, Norway, Iceland, Switzerland, USA, Canada, South Africa, Australia or New Zealand.

 Danish language qualifications